Suites & Cottages at c/o The Maidstone Long Island

 Rooms

 The hotel has 19 rooms, each in one of six categories: Divine, Heavenly, Magnificent, Fabulous, Cozy, and Intimate.
 At c/o The Maidstone we are proud of our Scandinavian heritage and this is reflected in the unique character of our guest accommodation.
-Each of our Long Island suites and cottages has stylishly crafted décor individually designed to celebrate a renowned Scandinavian personality.
+Each of our rooms, suites and cottages has stylishly crafted décor individually designed to celebrate a renowned Scandinavian personality.

 We believe that what you put on your body should be just as pure as what you put into it, you’ll find organic cotton bathrobes, towels and linens by Coyuchi in every room and all-natural toiletries by Malin+Goetz in all of our bathrooms.